Plateau de fruit de merPlateau de fruit de mer

 What accompaniments?

-A good “homemade” mayonnaise will accompany your shrimps, spiders, lobster, etc. Need I remind you of the recipe?
+A good ‘homemade’ mayonnaise will accompany your prawns, spiders, lobster, etc. Need I remind you of the recipe?

-For oysters, we suggest lemon or a small vinegar-shallot sauce.
+For oysters, you can choose between lemon or a little vinegar and shallot sauce.

-And don’t forget that you’re in Brittany, so bread and butter are the order of the day, ½ salt butter of course!
+And don’t forget that you’re in Brittany, so bread and butter are the order of the day, and butter with ½ teaspoon of salt of course!

-You’ll need an oval platter to hold all your seafood, or even better, a plinth to raise it to the center of your table.
+It’s best to use an oval dish to hold all your seafood, or even better, a plinth to raise it in the centre of your table.
 You’ll need accessories to break off your crab claws, dislodge your periwinkles from the bottom of their shells, or open your oysters!

-And for a change from wipes, I’d like to suggest a more eco-friendly solution: make your own finger rinses.
-All you have to do is provide as many small bowls as there are guests, fill them with lukewarm water and place a lemon slice in each bowl.
-How easy is that?
+And for a change from wipes, I suggest a more eco-friendly solution: make your own finger rinses.
+All you have to do is provide as many small bowls as there are guests, fill them with warm water and then place a slice of lemon in each bowl.
+Easy, isn’t it?

 You will need :